Kyiv green and red metro lines running on limited schedule after Russian attack

 As a result, train services on this line are currently suspended.

-Update: Local authorities later reported changes to the traffic on the red line.
+Update: Local authorities later reported changes affecting the red line.

-Closed stations include Lisova, Chernihivska, Hidropark and Dnipro.
+The stations closed include Lisova, Chernihivska, Hidropark and Dnipro.

 Background: Russian forces conducted a combined drone and ballistic missile attack on the city of Kyiv on the night of 23-24 January.
 Hits were recorded in three districts of the capital.
 At least one person was killed and several were critically injured.